-Where a student has a complaint related to the administration of this Policy and Procedure, they should raise it with the Student Casework Team Manager at the earliest opportunity, so that wherever possible the University can take quick action to remedy the complaint.
-Should it not be possible to resolve the complaint, students are encouraged to submit a formal complaint under the University complaints procedure: https://www1.uwe.ac.uk/about/contactus/complaints.aspx.
-Students may find it helpful toapproach The Students' Union's Advice Centre in the first instance for independent advice.
+Where a student has a complaint related to the administration of this Policy and Procedure, they should raise it with the Student Casework Manager at the earliest opportunity, so that https://www1.uwe.ac.uk/about/contactus/complaints.aspx.
+Students may find it helpful to approach The Students' Union's Advice Centre in the first instance for independent advice.

-Once a case has been completed the responding student should raise any matter about the application of the Procedures under the Appeal process, see paragraph 30 below.
+Once a case has been completed the responding student should raise any matter about the application of the Procedures under the Appeal process, see paragraph 28 below.

-17 Procedure to be followed
+Procedure to be followed